 These departments help to identify, coordinate and resolve weed issues at the national level through membership on the Australian Weeds Committee (AWC), and through the implementation of the Australian Weeds Strategy.

 - Weeds of National Significance (WONS)

-- National Cost Sharing Eradication Programs
+- National Eradication Programs - Exotic Weeds

-State and territory governments encourage responsible weed management through regulation, developing and implementing effective policies and programs, such as research and awareness and educational activities, and providing positive support through financial incentives and assistance schemes as well as appropriate standards and regulations.
+State and territory governments encourage responsible weed management through regulation, developing and implementing effective policies and programmes, such as research and awareness and educational activities, and providing positive support through financial incentives and assistance schemes as well as appropriate standards and regulations.

 They are also responsible for managing weeds on state and territory public lands, which constitute more than 25 per cent of the area of some states and territories.

 State and territory governments regulate the spread and control of targeted weed species, and assign responsibilities for control.

 Information on weed management arrangements in the states and territories

 Since 2000, Australian governments have been working together to develop a region-based approach to identify and act on priority natural resource management issues.
 This has led to the establishment of 56 natural resource management regions covering all of Australia.